stakater/til/websockets.md

 Extracted [from](http://djeison.me/2017/11/04/spring-websocket-rabbitmq/)

+By relay means that connection is between the client and the broker; and this can be seen in the browser!
+In case of simple broker the connection is between client (browser) and the application pod.

 ## HTTP Versus WebSocket

 Even though WebSocket is designed to be HTTP-compatible and starts with an HTTP request, it is important to understand that the two protocols lead to very different architectures and application programming models.